Travis Hansen: Spain: Real Madrid

 In July 2009, he returned to the Spanish Liga ACB, signing a two-year contract with Spanish power Real Madrid.
 Hansen signed a shoe deal with Adidas who is the main sponsor of Real Madrid.
 Madrid revamped the entire roster signing many of the best players in Europe and also one of the best coaches in Ettore Messina.
 They reached the top 8 in EuroLeague, the Finals in the Spanish Supercup, and the Finals of the Spanish Cup.

 In May 2010, during a practice session with Real Madrid, Hansen suffered a herniated disc and had to have a discectomy.

 Russia: Khimki

-In December 2010 he signed a contract with Khimki Moscow Region until the end of 2010–2013 season.
+In December 2010 he signed a contract with Khimki Moscow Region until the end of 2013 season.
 In April 2011, Hansen helped his team win the VTB United League championship by hitting five free throws in the last seconds of the game.
 He retired in September 2013.

 Executive career

-In 2013, Hansen founded Tesani, a private equity and holding company based in Utah.
-Since its inception, Tesani has built a diverse portfolio of businesses spanning industries such as SaaS, fintech, insurance, and software development.
-Under Hansen's leadership, the company has achieved significant growth, managed a wide range of assets, and led several successful business exits — including the acquisition of Teamworks by TPG in 2024.
+In 2013, Hansen founded Tesani, a private equity and holding company.
+Today, Tesani oversees a broad portfolio of high-performing businesses in SaaS, fintech, insurance, and software development, and continues to expand its footprint across multiple industries.
+Under Hansen’s leadership, Tesani has scaled dramatically and led major strategic exits — including the 2024 acquisition of Teamworks by TPG and the Alkeme purchase of Tesani’s insurance assets.